pemami4911/POMDPy/README.md

     `python setup.py install`

 ## Running a sample ##
-After tweaking the configuration files found in the config package <optional>, run the RockSample Problem with
+After tweaking the configuration files found in the config package to your liking, run the RockSample Problem with

     python src/run_pomdp.py

+The TigerProblem can be ran by changing the value of the "SampleProblem" variable in src/run_pomdp.py to 2

 ## Dependencies ##